 How (and When) to Plan Your Honeymoon

 The honeymoon is your hard-earned reward after months of wedding planning.
 But don’t forget, you have to plan that too.
-Here's our guide to organizing each piece of your trip at the right time (read: not at the last minute), so you have one less thing to stress over.
+Here's our guide to organizing each piece of your trip at the right time, including exactly how and when to book your honeymoon (read: not at the last minute), so you have one less thing to stress over.

 Six Months or More Ahead